 After the death of your spouse, you will likely retain an attorney to help you settle the affairs of the estate.
 Often, the attorney who handles probate administration is the attorney who drafted the will.
 Of course, you are not obligated to retain the same attorney, although he is probably the one most familiar with your family situation.

 The attorney handling probate administration represents the court-appointed personal representative of the estate.
 If you, the spouse of the deceased, are not the personal representative, it may be beneficial for you to retain your own attorney to advise you of your rights with respect to the estate.
-Suppose, for example, your husband leaves the bulk of his estate to his children.
-His will creates a trust for your benefit, from which you will receive income.
-Upon your death, the trust principal is distributed to his children.
-You receive nothing under his will outright.
-He appoints one of his children as personal representative.
+Suppose, for example, your spouse leaves the bulk of their estate to their children.
+The will creates a trust for your benefit, from which you will receive income.
+Upon your death, the trust principal is distributed to your spouse's children, one of which is appointed as personal representative.
+You receive nothing under the will outright.

 Attorneys have a duty of loyalty to their clients, and they must act in accordance with this duty at all times.
 If you and your spouse hire an attorney to prepare estate planning documents for both of you, a conflict of interest may arise between what is in your best interest and what is in your spouse's best interest.
 This is especially true in a second marriage situation where one or both spouses wish to provide for children from a prior marriage.
 Feel free to discuss your concerns openly with your attorney.